 At each event, introduce yourself to the host and fellow attendees.
 Consider asking “how long have you been coming to this group’s events?” to get people talking.
 Keep in mind that events are often designed to be casual and unscripted.
 They may or may not measure up to your expectations and comply with your preferences.
 If you have concerns, express them directly to the event host or a member of the leadership team.
 Most importantly, relax and have fun.

-Afterwards, consider rating the event and venue, posting a comment, and telling folks you enjoyed seeing them via Meetup tools.
+Afterward, consider rating the event and venue, posting a comment, and telling folks you enjoyed seeing them via Meetup tools.

-How to Gather People and Keep Your Sanity as an Organizer
+How to Gather People

 Be clear about your vision for the group and its events.
 Pay attention to the group description, prompts for new members, and opening letters.
 Set appropriate expectations of the group, its activities, and its members.
 Plan and host fun, relevant, and inspiring events.

-Greet people, especially newcomers and introduce them to more established members.
+Greet people, especially newcomers, and introduce them to more established members.
 Enjoy a conversation with each attendee if possible.
 You never know who may be a great resource for the group or the broader community.
 For example, you may find event organizers, people with broad social and professional networks, or business owners who could be potential group sponsors.
 The point is not to be greedy or welcome people with connections only but embrace those who join and encourage a shared sense of purpose and community.
 People often look for groups to which they can contribute so let folks give their support when appropriate.

 Don’t be afraid to use or ignore the tools based on group goals and your comfort level.
 Set privacy levels as desired.
 Limit guests of events (plus ones or more) or allow as many people as possible to participate.